 Second, introduce them in CoP (communities of practice) where the active learning is happening — shown repeatedly to be a very effective way to learn, in part because it induces deep processing.
 Critically, each breakout group activity we can classify it according to which competencies are being drawn upon.
 The agile HR leaders just need to create the environment where the people will learn

-Third, each of the activities that students perform in breakout groups can be “multilayered” — depending on how the learner is more or less deeply in thinking.
+Third, HR leaders should know that each of the activities that students perform in breakout groups can be “multilayered” — depending on how the learner is more or less deeply in thinking.

 The social interactions during the CoP (communities of Practice) could lead learners to adjust how deeply they process the relevant information — to keep the activity from being boring, activities can encourage learners to nudge each other to move to their collective Goldilocks spot.

-Technology creates enormous opportunities to use the science of learning in fresh ways….one of them is to use the onboarding process exactly in the first month to help the unfamiliar hire to find the right place in the company.
+HR leaders, the good news is that technology creates enormous opportunities to use the science of learning in fresh ways... one of them is to use the onboarding process exactly in the first month to help the unfamiliar hire to find the right place in the company.
 Then using CoP will continue the onboarding process for a few days to a few weeks till the real learning on the job is happening.
 This presented approach would scale very well and incorporates the social component that is so important in learning.
 Onboarding process should have the right amount of information to do exactly this!